AlexWendland/public-note/Wendland Weekly Index.md

 - [[2023-W08]]: Markdown actually learning it.
 - [[2023-W09]]: First steps into a [[Fast API]] course.
 - [[2023-W11]]: Naming variables - my dilemma.
+- [[2023-W12]]: How to start with testing when you mainly right scripts.